LaunchCodeEducation/skills-back-end-java/materials/exercises/exception/README.md

+---
-# Exercise: I take Exception to that!
+title: "Exercise: I take Exception to that!"
+---

 Your goal for this exercise is to add some exceptions into your code.
 Think about the methods that you've made in your `Robot` classes.
 How could they be used incorrectly?
 Write some code that checks for these situations and throws an Exception.